About Wild Friends

 Wild Friends is a unique, award-winning civics education program at the UNM School of Law.
 Our mission is to provide a statewide, experiential education program that integrates civics and wildlife law to help students in grades 4-12 understand the democratic process, develop good citizenship skills, and contribute to wildlife conservation by involving them in public policy projects of their choosing.

-What Wild Friends Do
+What the Wild Friends Program Does

 - Wild Friends students are recognized and respected for bringing people together on wildlife issues and for facilitating the public conversation necessary to build healthy communities and a democratic society